-It is important to mention that, pursuant to the LGSM, the management of an SA can be entrusted either to a sole manager or to a board of directors, as decided by the relevant shareholders' meeting.
-The SA will be subject not "independent" requirements as it could be in a SAPI and therefore it is common practice that the shareholders of an SA are the members of the board of directors.
-The SA must appoint a statutory examiner pursuant to the LGSM.
+It is important to mention that, pursuant to the LGSM, the management of an SA can be entrusted either to a sole manager or to a board of directors, as decided by its shareholders' meeting.
+The SA will not be subject to the "independent" requirements as it could be in a SAPI and therefore it is common practice that the shareholders of an SA are the members of the board of directors.
+The SA must appoint a